Tampa International Airport People Movers: History

 In 1996, the original Airside C and Airside D were renovated.
 As part of the renovation, the original vehicles on their people movers were replaced with CX-100 vehicles along with other upgrades to the systems.
 Upon completion of the renovations, the original Airside E closed which led to the retirement of the last of the airport's original C-100 vehicles.

 Airside E was rebuilt in 2002, and its new shuttles included CX-100 vehicles running in two-car trains.
 Airside C was then demolished and rebuilt.
-During the rebuild, the airport saved $4 million by reusing 420 feet of the original Airside C's shuttle guideway and the CX-100 vehicles, which were installed in 1996.
-The vehicles were refurbished and resumed service when the rebuilt Airside C opened in April of 2005.
+Much of the original guideways for both Airside C and E were reused for their new airside buildings.
+Airside C's CX-100 vehicles, which were installed in 1996, were refurbished during the reconstruction and resumed service when the rebuilt Airside C opened in April 2005.

 One month after Airside C reopened, Airside D closed permanently.
 Airside D's CX-100 vehicles, which were also installed in 1996, were refurbished and were relocated to Airside C, where they were used to expand the existing shuttles to two-car trains.
-Airside D was demolished in 2007, though much of the shuttle infrastructure was left in place for another decade.
+Airside D was demolished in 2007, though much of the shuttle infrastructure was left in place until 2019.

-Airside F's second-generation C-100 vehicles were replaced with CX-100 vehicles by Bombardier (who has since acquired the remains of Westinghouse's transportation department) in 2008.
+Airside F's second-generation C-100 vehicles were replaced with CX-100 vehicles by Bombardier (who had since acquired the remains of Westinghouse's transportation department) in 2008.

 In 2018, work was complete to remodel the main terminal.
 As part of the renovation, the shuttle stations were rebuilt and moved outward to give the center of the building more space on Level 3.
-The Airside D shuttle station, which had been simply roped off since its closure, was also removed at the same time and was replaced with a food court.
+The rebuilt stations include glass platform screen doors in contrast with the metal doors of the earlier stations.
+The Airside D shuttle station, which had been simply blocked off with a shoe shine stand since its closure, was also removed at the same time and was replaced with a food court.
 The rest of the Airside D guideway was demolished in 2019.

 Future

+Tampa International Airport is preparing to build a replacement Airside D, which includes a new Airside D shuttle system.
+Construction is underway on a new shuttle station in the main terminal and the new Airside is set to be complete in 2028.

-On November 4, 2021, it was announced that the existing CX-100 vehicles on Airsides A and C (which have been in service since 1996) will be replaced with new vehicles.
-Alstom, which acquired Bombardier's transportation division in 2021, will supply the new trains which will debut in 2025.
-The airport also plans to rebuild Airside D and an associated shuttle system as some point in the future.
+The airport is also in the process of replacing the shuttle vehicles on Airsides A and C (which have been in service since the mid 1990s).
+Alstom, which acquired Bombardier's transportation division in 2021, will supply the new Innovia APM 300R trains which will debut in 2025.
+The project will also rehabilitate the guideways as well.
+The Innovia APM 300R vehicles will also be used on the new Airside D shuttle system.
+The airport also plans to replace Airside E and Airside F's shuttles with new Innovia APM 300R by the end of the decade.